ILDAnaSoft/ZHH/README.md

 ### Fresh install

-The easiest way to setup the whole Python and C++ environment automatically uses a key4hep stack from CVMFS.
-If the latter is available, you may *in bash* use
+The easiest way to setup the whole Python and C++ environment automatically is by using a key4hep stack from CVMFS.
+If you have `/cvmfs/sw.hsf.org` available, you may *in bash* use

 ```shell
 source install.sh --auto